ephemeraHQ/xmtp-inbox-web/README.md

 The XMTP Inbox app uses Infura to enable wallet apps to connect to the Ethereum blockchain.

-Add your Infura API key to `.env.local` in root of `xmtp-inbox-web`.
+Add your Infura API key to `.env.local` at the root of `xmtp-inbox-web`.

 ```
 NEXT_PUBLIC_INFURA_ID={YOUR_INFURA_API_KEY}